Table of Content

 4.1 Types of Nebraska Motorcycle Permits & Licenses

-For your Nebraska motorcycle learner’s permit, you are eligible to apply if you are at least 15 years old or older.
-You can apply 60 days before your actual 15th birthday, but it will not be issued officially until your birthday has passed.
-You must pay a fee of $12.50, which includes the base price and the security surcharge.
+For your Nebraska motorcycle learner’s permit, you are allowed to apply if you are at least 15 or older.
+You can apply 60 days before your actual 15th birthday, but the permit will not be issued officially until your birthday has passed.
+You must pay $12.50, which includes the base price and the security surcharge.

-For your Nebraska motorcycle provisional operator’s permit, you are eligible to apply if you are at least 16 years old or older.
-You can apply 60 days before your actual 16th birthday, but it will not be issued officially until your birthday has passed.
-You must pay a fee of $19.50, which includes the base price and the security surcharge.
+For your Nebraska motorcycle provisional operator’s permit, you are eligible to apply if you are at least 16 or older.
+You can apply 60 days before your actual 16th birthday, but the permit will not be issued officially until your birthday has passed.
+You must pay $19.50, which includes the base price and the security surcharge.

-For your Nebraska motorcycle license, you are eligible to apply if you are at least 17 years old or older.
-You must pay a fee of $28.50 for a 5-year motorcycle license, which includes the base price and the security surcharge.
+For your Nebraska motorcycle license, you are ready to apply if you are at least 17 or older.
+You must pay $28.50 for a 5-year motorcycle license, which includes the base price and the security surcharge.
 The fee will be reduced if you are commissioned a motorcycle license that is valid for a shorter number of years.

 Listed in this table are the details, requirements, and restrictions you need to know if you need to obtain credentials or are ready to operate your vehicle while holding onto either a Nebraska motorcycle learner’s permit or a Nebraska motorcycle license: